simon-greatrix/TLSv12/README.md

 # TLSv12
-TLS 1.2 for Java 1.6
+TLS 1.2 for Java 1.5

 ## The stand alone version

-The "standalone" branch provides everything needed to run most TLSv1.2 connections with Java 1.6 where the server.
+The "standalone" branch provides everything needed to run most TLSv1.2 connections with Java 1.5.
 The connection is limited to the following cipher suites:

 + TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA384
 + TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384